 Through the Bible: Matthew 3, Mark 1, Luke 3

 Three of the four gospels have an account of Jesus being baptized.
-Interestingly, even though John’s gospel doesn’t have the actual baptism of Jesus, it does have John the Baptist’s testimony of seeing the Holy Spirit descend on Jesus (see John 1:32-33).
+The one that doesn’t is John, and even John has John the Baptist’s testimony of seeing the Holy Spirit descend on Jesus (see John 1:32-33).

 Of the four gospels, Luke gives the most detail about John the Baptist’s message.
 He tells the people to repent (Luke 3:3).
 He rebukes them for not producing fruit in keeping with repentance (verse 8).
 And when people ask John, “what should we do?”, he gives them an answer: